Finding Copies of a Navy Boot Camp Book

 https://www.bootcamp.navy.mil/faq.html

-- Q. I was in boot camp in the early 60’s.
-Is it possible to receive a copy of The Keel from my time onboard Recruit Training Command?
+Q. I was in boot camp in the early 1960s.
+Can I receive a copy of The Keel from my time onboard Recruit Training Command?

-- A. The longer the time after the publication of a yearbook, the less likely you are to be able to obtain a copy.
-Recruit Training Command contracts with a publisher for a certain number of copies based on the size of the recruit division and pre-sale of the yearbook.
-The only way to obtain a copy of a yearbook is to find someone who was in your recruit division and buy it from him/her.
-Please do not e-mail asking for copies of The Keel or the name of the publisher.
-If it has been longer than a year since your graduation, you will not be able to buy a copy of The Keel from the publisher.
+A. The longer the time after the publication of a yearbook, the less likely you are to be able to obtain a copy.
+Recruit Training Command contracts with a publisher for a certain number of copies based on the recruit division's size and the yearbook's pre-sale.
+The best way to obtain a copy of your yearbook is to find someone in your recruiting company or division and buy it from them.
+Please do not e-mail asking for copies of The Keel or the publisher's name.
+If it has been longer than a year since your graduation, you cannot buy a copy of The Keel from the publisher.

 U.S. Navy Recruit Training Command: